Perenti Limited Updates on Share Buy-Back Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Perenti Limited has announced a daily update on its ongoing on-market buy-back program, with an additional 161,699 ordinary fully paid securities bought back, bringing the total to over 7.6 million.
-This initiative is part of the company’s strategy to enhance shareholder value and optimize its capital structure.
+Perenti Limited has announced an update on its ongoing on-market buy-back program, with a total of 158,339 ordinary fully paid securities repurchased on the previous day, bringing the total to over 8.1 million shares bought back.
+This move is part of Perenti’s strategic efforts to enhance shareholder value by reducing the number of shares in circulation.

 For further insights into AU:PRN stock, check out TipRanks’ Stock Analysis page.